 To qualify for this option, you have to give the IRS detailed information about your financial situation, and to increase the likelihood of having your offer accepted, you may want to work with a tax payment specialist who understands how to submit financial disclosures to the IRS.

 If you can’t afford to make monthly payments or do an offer in compromise, you may want to ask the IRS to mark your account as currently not collectible (CNC).
 When you qualify for CNC or hardship status, the IRS suspends all collection activity on your account.
 You don’t have to worry about the agency garnishing your wages, levying your assets, or taking any other collection activities.

 This option also requires a full financial disclosure, so you may want to work with a professional.

-To permanently erase your tax debt, you may want to discharge your tax debt through bankruptcy.
-The tax debt needs to be income tax that is at least three years old.
+To permanently erase your tax payment, you may want to discharge your tax payment through bankruptcy.
+The tax payment needs to be income tax that is at least three years old.

 You also must have filed your tax return at least two years ago, and you can’t have committed fraud or tax evasion.
 In other words, if you filed a return for four-year-old taxes last year, you don’t likely qualify to discharge that debt through bankruptcy for another two years, even though the debt is over three years old.

 At Wiesner & Frackowiak, LC, we know how difficult consumer and tax payment can be.
 We help clients with back taxes, credit card debt, medical debt, foreclosure, and more.
 Need guidance?
 Tired of financial stress and calls from bill collectors?
 Then contact us today.